-Often when I take a picture what I see and what the camera ‘sees’ are two very different things.
+Often when I take a picture, what I see and what the camera ‘sees’ are two very different things.
 And then again, often because of time constraints, I have to take the picture then and there.
 There is no option to come back later at a different time of day, or when the weather suits my photographic vision.
 Also for some odd reason, even with a spirit level built into the camera viewfinder, I am congenitally unable to keep a level – I blame my Astigmatism.
 Any camera is limited in its recording of the scene in front of it.
 And you can add to that the human brain’s uncanny ability to correct what your eyes see for a huge range of color casts.
-Unless you are an artist you’ll very rarely notice the influence of the color of the light, and the height and direction of the prevailing light source.
+Unless you are an artist you’ll very rarely notice the influence of the color of the light and the height and direction of the prevailing light source.

-If you are using a point and shoot the camera is making all sorts of processing decisions on your behalf.
-For this reason I shoot Raw (digital negatives).
+If you are using a point and shoot camera the camera is making all sorts of processing decisions on your behalf.
+For this reason, I shoot Raw (digital negatives).
 What I get is the plain unadorned, uncorrected image that the camera sensor recorded – with all the camera sensor’s inherent color and luminance interpretation – or more accurately lack thereof.

 Over time tools change, tastes change, and my skills improve, so I go back and re-edit some pictures.
 Other times I get really brave and tackle the huge (1500+) picture processing backlog I have.
 Several of those pictures are ones that I had a specific idea of how I wanted them to turn out – but up to now I’ve not got it “just-so.” and they are sitting there waiting for inspiration to strike.

-For me the art is in both seeing the picture and then bringing out the best from it.
+For me, the art is in both seeing the picture and then bringing out the best from it.
 When I say “seeing the picture” – that doesn’t mean the image in front of me, I mean the idea of the completed processed picture that forms in my mind.

-There are some purists that think you should be able to take an image and print it – the “Out of Camera” cognoscenti.
+There are some purists who think you should be able to take an image and print it – the “Out of Camera” cognoscenti.
 When you do it and the picture meets your needs, it is great – but even then you have to decide which software is going to convert the Raw image in your camera.
 My current camera has around 20 (guess) different shooting and ‘Film render’ modes.

-Is post processing art?
+Is post-processing art?
 I have no doubt.
 Absolutely it is an art-form.
-When I see some of the post processing that other photographers are doing – manipulating and combining images to produce different and even surreal pictures, I know I am just scratching at the surface.Copyright © 2017 Gary Allman, all rights reserved.
+When I see some of the post-processing that other photographers are doing – manipulating and combining images to produce different and even surreal pictures, I know I am just scratching the surface.